Clay Bennett (businessman): Personal life

 Bennett is married to Louise Gaylord Bennett, the daughter of Oklahoma City media mogul Edward L. Gaylord.
 Bennett and Louise Gaylord were high school sweethearts, meeting when he was a sophomore and she was a freshman.
 They have three children.
-As of August 2021, Bennett's daughter-in law, Alex Bennett, entered an agreement with Barstool Sports to create digital content.
 Bennett's in-laws also have ties to professional sports ownership, as the Gaylords once owned a minority share of the Texas Rangers—a share which was later sold to future Republican President George W. Bush.
 Bennett is a Republican.
 Bennett is chairman of a task force identifying and seeking criminal justice reforms to alleviate jail overcrowding in Oklahoma City.